ONLYOFFICE/Kubernetes-Docs/docs/DEPENDENCIES.md

 kubectl apply -f postgresql.yaml
 ```

 This creates one master and two replicas.
-Two PgBouncer replicas will also be created.
+Two PgBouncer instances will also be created.

 > **Note:**\
 > If you set `spec.instances: 1` in `kind: Cluster`, only the master will be created.